03 Using R syntax

 1 Introduction and Overview

 In educational science, several areas deal with this kind of task.
 For example, diagnosing students’ characteristics is an important aspect of a teachers’ profession and necessary to understand and promote learning.
 Another example is the use of learning analytics, where data about students is used to provide learning environments adapted to their individual needs.
 On another level, educational institutions such as schools and universities can use this information for data-driven performance decisions (Laurusson & White 2014) as well as where and how to improve it.
-In any case, a real-world observation is aligned to scientific models to use scientific knowledge as a technology for improved learning and instruction.
+In any case, a real-world observation is aligned with scientific models to use scientific knowledge as a technology for improved learning and instruction.

 A valuable source of data in educational science are written texts, since textual data can be found almost everywhere in the realm of learning and teaching (Berding et al. 2022).
 For example, teachers often require students to solve a task which they provide in a written form.
-Students have to create a solution for the tasks which they often document with a short-written essay or a presentation.
+Students have to create a solution for the tasks which they often document with a short written essay or a presentation.
 This data can be used to analyze learning and teaching.
 Teachers’ written tasks for their students may provide insights into the quality of instruction while students’ solutions may provide insights into their learning outcomes and prerequisites.

 AI can be a helpful assistant in analyzing textual data since the analysis of textual data is a challenging and time-consuming task for humans.
-In this vignette, we would like to show how to create an AI that can help you with such tasks by using the package aifedcuation.

 Please note that an introduction to content analysis, natural language processing or machine learning is beyond the scope of this vignette.
 If you would like to learn more, please refer to the cited literature.

 Since aifeducation looks at the application of AI for classification tasks from the perspective of the empirical method of content analysis, there is some overlapping between the concepts of content analysis and machine learning.
-In content analysis, a phenomenon like performance and colors can be described as a scale/dimension which is made up by several categories (e.g. Schreier 2012 pp. 59).
+In content analysis, a phenomenon like performance or colors can be described as a scale/dimension which is made up by several categories (e.g. Schreier 2012, pp. 59).
 In our example, an exam’s performance (scale/dimension) could be “good”, “average” or “poor”.
 In terms of colors (scale/dimension) categories could be “blue”, “green”, etc. Machine learning literature uses other words to describe this kind of data.
 In machine learning, “scale” and “dimension” correspond to the term “label” while “categories” refer to the term “classes” (Chollet, Kalinowski & Allaire 2022, p.
 114).

-With these clarifications, classification means that a text is assigned to the correct category of a scale or that the text is labeled with the correct class.
+With these clarifications, classification means that a text is assigned to the correct category of a scale or, respectively, that the text is labeled with the correct class.
 As Figure 2 illustrates, two kinds of data are necessary to train an AI to classify text in line with supervised machine learning principles.

 By providing AI with both the textual data as input data and the corresponding information about the class as target data, AI can learn which texts imply a specific class or category.
 In the above exam example, AI can learn which texts imply a “good”, an “average” or a “poor” judgment.
 After training, AI can be applied to new texts and predict the most likely class of every new text.
 The generated class can be used for further statistical analysis or to derive recommendations about learning and teaching.